docomoinnovations/AWS-Serverless-Vertical-Federated-Learning/README.md

 ![State machines](_static/img/State%20machines.png)

 ## Experiment
-Our experiment with [Adult DataSet](https://archive.ics.uci.edu/ml/datasets/Adult) in [UCI machine learning repository](https://archive.ics.uci.edu/ml/index.php) shows the effectiveness of VFL.
+Our experiment with [Adult DataSet](https://archive.ics.uci.edu/ml/datasets/Adult) in UCI machine learning repository [[1](#uci-ml-repo)] shows the effectiveness of VFL.
 In the experiment, the number of clients varies between 2 and 4 and the clients are deployed in different AWS regions as shown below:

 |Client|Region|
 | :--- | :--- |